Tommyse/smart-insole-fudan-turku/README.md

 - Taking a look at semi-supervised learning instead (Labeling mixed unlabeled data based on previous data for more training/testing data?)

-- Some parameter tuning for the classifiers
+- Some checks for the classifiers
+-- Parameter tuning
--- Better accuracy?
+--- Better accuracy?
--- Avoiding overfitting and other bad things
+--- Avoiding overfitting and underfitting
+-- Test if the classifiers acctually learn something
+--- Suffle data labels and test accuracies over 1000 times + histograms + compare average accuracy

 - Ensemble learning (combining results from different classifiers built earlier)